Danrwebster/tnt-ordering-app/README.md

-# MyPersonalMenu
+# MyMobileMenu

-This is the code repository for the My Personal Menu Front-End Application.
+This is the code repository for the My Mobile Menu Front-End Application.

 ## Development Environment Setup
 1. Clone repository, and run `npm install` from the project root directory.